- A plugin release has been announced (“plugin X version y.z”) but it is not available in the Update Center in my instance.

-The following points need to be checked in order to identify the cause for the issue:
+The following points need to be checked in order to identify the root cause.
+They are valid for installed/existing plugins in your instance as well as new ones (a fresh plugin installation).

-- For OSS plugins, please check on the Jenkins IO Wiki plugin page.
-Note: It has been reported cases where a new release tag has been found on the respective SCM (mainly, Github) but it has not been available from the wiki page.
-In other words, that release seems to be tagged but it has not been published for some reason.
+- For OSS plugins, please check on the [Jenkins IO plugin page].
+Note: It has been reported cases that release seems to be tagged but it has not been published for some reason.

 Note: Check the

-2. The plugin releases version should be available from your specific Update Center Service according to your core and product:
+4. The plugin releases version should be available from your specific Update Center Service according to your core, product and enrolment into the [CloudBees Assurance Program (CAP)]

 - Check if the information provided on the official sites taken in step 1 matches with the metadata on the JSON service (